tbela99/observer/README.md

 // register change listener.
 It is executed only once in a period of 250ms observer.on('change:throttle(250)', (...args) => console.log(...args));

-// event handler is executed, then removed observer.trigger('change', 'a', 'b', 'c');
+// event handler is executed
+observer.trigger('change', 'a', 'b', 'c');

 // ignored